The individuals listed below are Christians (past and present) who are

 topics from the pulpit on a regular basis.
 During the 1970s he mistakenly taught

-the coming year.
-He is an author, teacher, scholar, pastor
+the coming year on New Year's Eve.
+He was an author, teacher, scholar, pastor

 Foremost critic of